guardian/actions-merge-release-changes-to-protected-branch/README.md

 In order to run these steps, two workflow files are required in your project.

-**Open PR**
+#### **Open PR**

 On a merge to a release branch, your workflow should run the release and then call the action to PR the file changes.
 This assumes that the release process modifies the relevant files.
-[Semantic release](https://github.com/semantic-release/semantic-release) is the recommended release tool.
+More information on [configuring the release process](#configuring-releases) using [Semantic Release](https://github.com/semantic-release/semantic-release) is given below.
 An example config looks like:

 ```yaml
 name: CD